Elbow Injuries

 • Typically Salter Harris iv

-• Consider oblique or X-ray of opposite elbow for comparison in children
+• Consider oblique or X-ray in children

 • High incidence long term valgus deformity with delayed ulnar N. palsy